altruios/namshubettulpa/public/namshubettuple/lixin-merph.md

 *He stiffened slightly - his eye had started twitching,* "F::Who's a good boy?"
 ~The cop didn't answer...~
-"F::When I say, who's a good boy, you say ‘I am, sir', now - who's a good boy?"
+"F::When I say, who's a good boy, you say: I am, sir, now - who's a good boy?"
 "P::I am, sir."
 "F::Now, go back to your little bike back there - and forget all about me" *The officer retreated back to the bike.*